icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 FAS features a distinct point where the risk shifts from the seller to the buyer when the goods are placed alongside the ship.
 This moment is crucial for effective risk management and clarifies each party’s obligations.

-Operating within standardized Incoterms, FAS facilitates international trade by establishing a common understanding among trading partners about the tasks, costs, and risks of delivering goods.
-FAS contributes to a more efficient and standardized global trade landscape.
+Operating within standardised Incoterms, FAS facilitates international trade by establishing a common understanding among trading partners about the tasks, costs, and risks of delivering goods.
+FAS contributes to a more efficient and standardised global trade landscape.

 Conditions of Free Alongside Ship (FAS)

-On the agreed-upon day and time, the exporter must place the goods near the vessel provided by the importer.
+On the agreed-upon day and time, you must place the goods near the vessel provided by the importer.
 How the goods are delivered depends on the nature of the products and the customs regulations at the port.
-The exporter is not tasked with arranging for the carriage or transportation of the goods.
+You are not tasked with arranging for the carriage or transportation of the goods.

 Advantages of FAS Incoterm

-The FAS Incoterm offers distinct advantages to both sellers and buyers in international trade:
+The FAS Incoterm offers distinct advantages to both you and your buyers in international trade:

-1. Simplified Seller Responsibility: One of the primary benefits for sellers under FAS is the simplicity of their responsibilities.
+One of the primary benefits for you under FAS is the simplicity of the responsibilities.
 The seller’s obligation concludes once the goods are placed alongside the named vessel, streamlining their role in the transaction.

-3. Reduced Risk and Expenses for the Seller: FAS minimizes the risk and expenses borne by the seller.
+FAS minimises the risk and expenses borne by you.
 After unloading the goods close to the expected vessel, the exporter shifts risks and costs to the importer, who becomes responsible for transporting the goods to the final destination.

-4. Cost Savings for the Importer: Importers benefit from FAS as they are not required to spend on transporting products to their location.
-This cost-saving aspect allows exporters engaged in international trade to optimize their business investment.
-This further potentially increases the total invoice value of their goods.
+Importers benefit from FAS as they are not required to spend on transporting products to their location.
+This cost-saving aspect allows you to engage in international trade to optimise your business investment.
+This further potentially increases the total invoice value of the goods.

-5. Limited Responsibility for Product Protection: Once goods are positioned close to the vessel, the exporter’s responsibility ends.
-The products are then at the importer’s disposal for continued transportation, reducing the exporter’s burden in protecting the goods during the subsequent journey stages under FAS delivery standards.
+Once goods are positioned close to the vessel, your responsibility ends.
+The products are then at the importer’s disposal for continued transportation, reducing your burden in protecting the goods during the subsequent journey stages under FAS delivery standards.

 Incorporating Free Alongside Ship (FAS) in Contracts